rintoj/ngx-virtual-scroller/README.md

-# angular2-virtual-scroll
+# angular2-virtual-scroll-opus

 Virtual Scroll displays a virtual, "infinite" list.
-Supports multi-column.
+Supports multi-column, this fork contains one aditional input to consider padding.

 ## About